venkatesh023/xk6-sql/README.md

 To build a `k6` binary with this plugin, first ensure you have the prerequisites:

 - [Go toolchain](https://go101.org/article/go-toolchain.html)
-- If you're using SQLite, a build toolchain for your system that includes `gcc` or another C compiler.
+- If you're using SQLite or Oracle, a build toolchain for your system that includes `gcc` or another C compiler.
 On Debian and derivatives install the `build-essential` package.
 On Windows you can use [tdm-gcc](https://jmeubank.github.io/tdm-gcc/).
   Make sure that `gcc` is in your `PATH`.